huskergirl6891/carissacastro.github.io/_portfolio/blocipedia.md

 ---
 ## Summary

-GrammyPlus is an iOS app that allows users to log in to their Instagram account and then displays pictures from their feed in the app.
+Blocipedia is an application that allows users to create and edit wikis.
+Users can also upgrade to a Premium account to create private wikis and add collaborators.

 ## Problem